julia-vscode/Salsa.jl/examples/SpreadsheetApp/README.md

 creates the necessary dependencies between cells to correctly incrementally recompute results.

-A demo of the simple Spreadsheet App:
+Here is a demo of the simple Spreadsheet App, showcasing formulas containing arbitrary julia code, resolving references to other cells, and interactive editing:

 <a href="https://asciinema.org/a/DmXipKlztALrzSF0vnrK86Lle"><img alt="ascii screen cast" src="https://asciinema.org/a/DmXipKlztALrzSF0vnrK86Lle.svg" align="center" width="640" ></a>